 For example, an individual who wants to establish himself professionally under his name will be required by law (depending upon location) to hold both DBA status alongside sales tax registration if they’re operating remotely over Skype rather than having employees locally.

 Branding Your E-commerce Business

-Logos are an essential part in the branding process.
+Logos are an essential part of the branding process.
 They need to be memorable, versatile, and cohesive across all channels for maximum impact on sales, and that’s where you come in!

 When branding your eCommerce business consider the following:

 - Simplicity – Don’t get too complex with your logo it needs to be simple like the Nike checkmark and rememberable.